mktcode/lib/packages/web3indexer/README.md

 # Web3 Indexer

-A lightweight and flexible indexer for EVM smart contracts.

-Web3 Indexer connects a couple of popular libraries to provide a simple self-hosted indexing solution.
+A lightweight and flexible indexer for EVM smart contracts, connecting a couple of popular libraries to provide a simple self-hosted indexing solution.

 **Ethers** is used to listen to contract events.
 **Redis** is used to store data.